decuant/pDNS/README.md

 ![Main dialog active](/docs/Main_Dialog2.png)

 It runs a backtask on the main window timer and tests a batch of servers per tick.
 UDP is not supported by wxLua, the program uses ``luasocket`` (on Windows the required filename is ``socket.dll``).
-Other concurrent implementations are not advisable.
 This program is not intended for speed benchmarking, but to question servers.

 The pre-configured ``data/servers.lua`` is the servers' address list in Lua table format.